manukautech/XMSnakeRobot/HardwarePlans/README.md

-.docx files are the master files.
+<b>.docx</b> files are the master files.
 They are the ones to edit if you want to contribute changes.
-.pdf files have a reduced risk of accidental change.
+<b>.pdf</b> files have a reduced risk of accidental change.
 Recommended for general use including previewing on GitHub.

 Photos of the prototype may look different to the plans.
 The plans include lessons learned from building the prototype.